Saving at the pump: Are rewards and memberships worth it?

 “It’s almost impossible to do life today without a budget,” said Young.
 “Then you see everything coming in and going out and you can start making decisions.”

-The average price of gas is about ten cents higher than the state average, but down about seven cents from last week.
+The average price of gas in Rochester is about ten cents higher than the state average, but down about seven cents from last week.